How To Introduce More Vegetables To Your Diet

 Conclusion

-In the end, these are just some of the ways you can start to eat more vegetables.
+In the end, these are just some of the ways you can add more vegetables to your diet.
 Many more exist.
 If you have any other unique ways that you feel should be added to the list, feel free to share it with us.

 The important thing to remember is to find ways to incorporate vegetables into your diet that you enjoy, that are convenient and that work specifically for you.